What is Self-Advocacy?

 - A striving for independence but recognizing when help is needed.

 - Self-evaluation skills.

 - Ability to negotiate and compromise to reach goals.

 Without a doubt, any individual will do better in school if they get the assistance they need to overcome their learning differences.
 Self-advocacy not only gets them that support they need for academic learning, but it also teaches them to look out for their own interests.
 This move towards independence benefits them as they draw closer to adulthood.

 Achieving independence can make a big difference in a student’s success.
 Instead of feeling dependent on others, they can feel empowered to meet challenges and succeed.

 How We Teach Self-Advocacy

-We work with students on a one-on-one basis through in person or remote coaching sessions, usually between 1 to 5 hours per week.
+We work with students on a one-on-one basis through in person or virtual coaching sessions, usually between 1 to 5 hours per week.
 Each program is customized for the individual.
 We begin our work by meeting each student where they are, building a trusting and supportive relationship between our staff and families, with a focus on individualized goals and objectives.
 We use the backdrop of real life activities, experiences, and environments to teach self-advocacy skills, independence, and problem solving in the moment.

 New Frontiers in Learning